Atsumori (play): Plot

 The Noh play takes place some years after the end of the Genpei War.
 It is an example of the dream or mugen genre of Noh, although it differs slightly in that the ghost is usually unrelated to the person who sees it.
 The ghost of Atsumori, disguised as a grass cutter, is the shite role, and Kumagai, having become a monk and changed his name to Renshō (or Rensei), is played by the waki.

 The play begins with Renshō's arrival at Ichi-no-Tani, also known as Suma, a location which features prominently in a number of classic texts, and thus has many layers of significance within the Noh; references are made throughout the play to other events that took place there, in particular those of the Genji monogatari and Ise monogatari.
 The monk seeks to ask forgiveness from Atsumori, and to calm his spirit.
 There he meets a flute-playing youth and his companions; he speaks with them briefly about fluting and about Atsumori before the youth reveals that he has a connection to Atsumori, and the first act ends.

 Between the two acts, there is a kyōgen interlude, as is quite common and traditional in Noh.
 A kyōgen performer, playing an anonymous villager, speaks with Renshō and relates to the audience the background of the story of Atsumori, Kumagai and the battle of Ichi-no-tani.

 The second act begins as the first one ended, with Renshō reciting prayers for Atsumori, who now makes his appearance.
 The actor who played the youth in the first act has now changed costume and plays Atsumori; this is a very common device in the most standard Noh plays, and it is implied that the youth earlier was Atsumori's ghost in disguise.
 Atsumori (along with the chorus chanting for him) relates his tragic story from his perspective, re-enacting it in dance form.
 The play then ends with Renshō refusing to re-enact his role in Atsumori's death; the ghost declares that Renshō is not his enemy, and asks that the monk pray for his release.
 (Tied to the mortal realm by the emotional power of his death, Atsumori's ghost has been unable to move on.)

 Famous verse

-The Noh play contains the following verse:
+The Kōwakamai (幸若舞) version of Atsumori (not the Noh play) contains the following verse:

 It is a very famous verse known to be often sung by Oda Nobunaga.
 Geten (化天, Gerakuten 化楽天, or Nirmaannarati) is an imaginary world of greed and desire in Buddhism.

 According to scriptures, a day in Geten is equal to a year in our world and an inhabitant of Geten lives 8,000 years.